Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients: Numerical examples

-For the multiplicative noise case, we set $G(x)=0.2(1-x)$ in \eqref{eq:scalarTest}.
-A strong convergence plot is given in Figure \ref{fig:scalarConv} (a).
-All methods demonstrate convergence of order one, and the tamed Milstein method shows the least RMS error for a given stepsize.
-Figure \ref{fig:scalarConv} (b) provides a comparison of computational cost for each method.
-We see that for larger RMS errors all methods with the exception of SSBM are comparable, with the adaptive Milstein method performing quickest as the target RMS error decreases.

-For the additive noise case (where all considered methods correspond to their Maruyama variants), set $G(x)=0.2$ in \eqref{eq:scalarTest}.
-In Figure \ref{fig:scalarConv} we see strong convergence of order one displayed by all methods in (c), and in (d) a plot of CPU time against RMS error shows comparable performances, again with the exception of SSBM.
+For additive noise we set $G(x)=\sigma$ in \eqref{eq:1D_model}, and for multiplicative noise we set $G(x)=\sigma(1-x^2)$ with $\sigma=0.2$ and $X(0)=11$ in both cases.
+Strong convergence of order one is displayed by all methods in Figure \ref{fig:scalarConv} part (a) and (c) for the additive and multiplicative cases respectively, with the efficiency displayed in parts (b) and (d).

-Finally, we illustrate \Cref{thrm:MarkovIneq}, which predicts that the probability of our timestepping strategy selecting $h_{\min}$, and therefore triggering an application of the backstop method, can be made arbitrarily small at every step by an appropriate choice of $\rho$.
-Set $G(x)=0.2x$ in \eqref{eq:scalarTest}.
-In Figure \ref{fig:scalarConv} (e) we plot $h_{\text{mean}}$ of \eqref{eq:hmean} with $M=100$ (with variance bars) for $\rho=2,6$ and mark occurrences of $h_{\min}$ from all the $100$ trajectories with a circle.
-Observe that when $\rho=2$ the backstop is triggered on several occasions close to the beginning of the interval of simulation, but once we increase to $\rho=6$ we observe no instances where the timestepping strategy selects $h_{\min}$, and therefore the backstop is never triggered.
-A plot of Monte Carlo probabilities against $\rho$ is given in Figure \ref{fig:scalarConv} (f), and shows that as $\rho$ increases, the estimated probability of ever selecting $h_{\min}$ declines to a neighbourhood of zero.
+Finally, consider Theorem \ref{thrm:MarkovIneq}.
+We illustrate that the probability of our time-stepping strategy selecting $h_{\min}$, and therefore triggering an application of the backstop method, can be made arbitrarily small at every step by an appropriate choice of $\rho$ (with fixed $\kappa=1$).
+Consider \eqref{eq:1D_model} again with $G(x)=\sigma(1-x^2)$, this time with $X(0)=100$, $\kappa, T=1$, $\hmax=2^{-20}$ and $\rho=[2, 4, \dots, 16]$.
+In Figure \ref{fig:scalarConv} (e), we plot two paths of $h$ when $\rho=2, 6$.
+Observe that when $\rho=2$ the backstop is triggered only for the first $10^5$ steps approximately, whereas once $\rho$ is increase to $6$ this is reduced to the first $2\times 10^4$ steps approximately.
+Estimated probabilities of using $\hmin$ are plotted on a log-log scale as a function of $\rho$ in Figure \ref{fig:scalarConv} (f) (with $M=100$ realizations).
+The estimated probability of using $h_{\min}$ declines to zero as $\rho$ increases.
+We observe a rate close to $-1$, matching that in \eqref{eq:Prob_end} with $\kappa=1$.